titusvnu/operating-system-security-audit-utility/README.md

   - Chrome & Microsoft Edge must be installed for browser data extraction.
   - An active ADB server for Android device interfacing.

+## Project History

+This project was originally developed in **July 2022**, the summer after my freshman year of high school, fascinated with pushing the limits of malware behavior with Python.

+Although this early version reflects the learning curve of a beginner, this repository serves as a milestone in my journey—demonstrating both my initial creativity and my ongoing evolution in the Computer Science field.

 ### Setup Instructions
 1. **Clone the repository:**
    ```bash
    git clone https://github.com/titusvnu/system-credentials-profiling-malware.git
    cd system-credentials-profiling-malware